neatshell/generator-bash/README.md

 $ 0.1.1
 ```
 Other possible values are: **minor** and **major** that respectively also reset the patch to 0 and both the minor and the patch to 0

+### Init
+Initializes a bare generable-script with no arguments,options nor flag.
+You can add them later by using
+the respective subgenerators or by properly modifying the .yo-rc.json

+### Write
+Called internally by every above described generators, it's the piece of code that converts the data stored into
+the .yo-rc.json into the final generated script.
+You should use this generator when the .yo-rc.json has been
+modified manually to reflect the changes into the script.

 ## License